-1.3.9.1 The minimum angle between the stem and the LWL, taken at the intersection of the stem and the LWL when the boat is in measurement trim, shall be 12.90 degrees.
-The minimum angle between the counter and the LWL, taken at the intersection of the counter and the LWL with the boat in measurement trim, shall be 9.75 degrees.
-Any deficiency is to be added to the rating R, 0.1 ft for each 0.1 degree etc., interpolated to find the penalty for deficiencies which are not exactly tenths of a degree.
-See FIGURE 5.
-If the counter profile is concave, the counter angle shall be taken as the angle to the horizontal formed by a straight line connecting the aft end of the waterline with the lowest point on the centerline of the counter (normally the bottom of the transom).
+1.3.9.1 The minimum angle between the stem and the LWL, taken at the intersection of the stem and the LWL when the boat is in measurement trim, shall be 12.80 degrees.
+The minimum angle between the counter and the LWL, taken as defined in this section, with the boat in measurement trim, shall be 8.10 degrees.
+See FIGURE 6.

+Any deficiency in stem angle or counter angle is to be added to the rating R, 0.1 ft for each 0.1 degree etc., interpolated linearly to find the penalty for deficiencies which are not exactly tenths of a degree.

+If the counter profile is concave, the counter angle shall be taken as the angle to the horizontal formed by a straight line connecting the aft end of the waterline with the point on the centerline of the counter which gives the lowest measurement of counter angle (normally the bottom of the transom).
+The same procedure shall be followed for a counter which is convex, taking the counter angle at whatever point along the centerline of the counter gives the least counter angle.